ghulepati/ghule-portfolio/Final_Project_SaiGhule_Part_II.md

 Role of policy, education, and cultural change
 I plan to have three boxes, one with opportunities one with challenges and the middle one with a unique question with directs to our call of action.

-### Conclusion - Inspiring Action
 Recap of key insights
-Encouraging critical thinking and personal reflection Giving a sense of what it is to be a woman in 2024
+Encouraging critical thinking and personal reflection Giving a sense of what it is to be a woman in 2024 - Women are finally living in an age where we women are free to follow our heart, I don't want to give you a list of atrocities beared by since ancient times, I absolutely don't want to do that, I just want to show the good and bad, happy and sad, clouds and sunshine and let the audience decide for themselves?
+Do they want to push me (a woman) in the box of challenges or hold my hand walk with me through the field of opportunities?

 # User research